ghaydon30/meet/README.md

 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.
 (From original CareerFoundry project brief)
+## Serverless Function Usage
+Serverless functions (hosted through AWS Lambda) will communicate with the OAuth provider (google OAuth) to allow the user to send credentials.
+OAuth will then validate the user and grant an access token to the serverless function.
+The serverless function will then carry out a request to the Google Calendar API requesting and receiving events to be displayed through this meet app to the user.
 ## Features
 ### Filter Events by City
 As a user,